jrisi256/scripts/python/setup_python.md

 It can seem intimidating at first when it comes to setting up your Python environment on a Linux system.
 Should I use the system version of Python that already comes installed?
 What's `virtualenv` and how is it different from `venv` and how are **they** different from `pyenv`?
 Should I use my operating system package manager (e.g. `apt` and `yum`) or `pip` to handle all my Python packages?
 All these things and more I shall go over in this article.

-Note the specific commands I'll be going over are for Ubuntu 18.04, but the principles apply broadly to all Linux systems.
+Note the specific commands I'll be going over are for Ubuntu, but the principles apply broadly to all Linux systems.
 It should also be stated these are all my opinions as to what are the best practices for managing and installing Python.
 There is no, single right answer (sadly).
 Ultimately, you must figure out for yourself what set of tools and practices work best for you.
 This guide will hopefully get you there faster and more efficiently and with less things breaking.

 ## System Python